May 2, 2016

 In this May 2016 congressional briefing, RAND experts Scott W. Harold and Martin Libicki discuss the differing perspectives and interests of the United States and China in cyberspace.

 RAND Congressional Briefings connect RAND experts with lawmakers, legislative staff, and respected opinion leaders on Capitol Hill in Washington, D.C., to present findings and recommendations on issues relevant to the current policy debate.

-Subscribe to automatic updates of this podcast by using one of the links on the left.
+Subscribe to automatic updates of this podcast by using one of the links below.
 Clicking on the iTunes link will open the iTunes application and subscribe you to the podcast there.
 To use another podcast application or feed reader, right click on the XML link on the left, select "Copy Link", and paste the link into the podcast application or feed reader of your choice.

 For more than 60 years, RAND has provided policymakers with independent, objective research and analysis on key national security, domestic, and international issues.
 RAND work helps members of Congress and their staffs make better-informed decisions on the nation's pressing challenges.
 The Office of Congressional Relations offers a number of products and services to educate, inform, and facilitate congressional policymakers' access to RAND work, including coordinating congressional testimony by RAND experts, organizing briefings and meetings, synthesizing RAND work into topical e-newsletters and providing reports and publications to congressional offices.
 For more information, visit the Office of Congressional Relations Web page, contact email@example.com, or call (703) 413-1100 x5395.